lakshanjs/RouteKit/README.md

 RouteKit is a lightweight and flexible PHP routing package that allows you to handle URL routing effortlessly in your applications.

+RouteKit is based on nezamy/route:1.2.2, enabling you to quickly and easily build RESTful web applications.

 ## Installation

 ```terminal